jacubero/aws-architect-associate/docs/security.rst

 A **role** is an operation (human or machine) and its credentials are temporary.
 It is the authentication method for the user.

+An IAM role is similar to a user in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
+However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
+Also, a role does not have standard long-term credentials (password or access keys) associated with it.
+Instead, if a user assumes a role, temporary security credentials are created dynamically and provided to the user.

+You can use roles to delegate access to users, applications, or services that don't normally have access to your AWS resources.
+For example, you might want to grant users in your AWS account access to resources they don't usually have, or grant users in one AWS account access to resources in another account.
+Or you might want to allow a mobile app to use AWS resources, but not want to embed AWS keys within the app (where they can be difficult to rotate and where users can potentially extract them).
+Sometimes you want to give AWS access to users who already have identities defined outside of AWS, such as in your corporate directory.
+Or, you might want to grant access to your account to third parties so that they can perform an audit on your resources.

 Permissions happens in a separate object known as the **policy document**.
 A policy specifies resources and the operations that can be perform on these resources.
 It is a JSON document and attaches either a permanent named user or to a group of users, or to a role.
-I lists the specific API or wuilcard group of APIs that are white-listed.
+It lists the specific API or wilcard group of APIs that are white-listed.

 Identities in AWS exist in these forms: